Filter-Bubble/filterbubbel-nlp/70_Pipeline.md

 TODO: links to install scripts from github

 # Components to updated

+## Open issues

+1. We use UD for dependencies etc. Where in the pipeline do we need to make changes?
+2. We use conll (tab separated files) as output.
+Where do we convert to/from NAF?

-## POS / LEMMA / Dependency
+## POS tagging, lemmatization and parsing

+TODO:
-TODO: use our Stanza trained on the large corpus
+* use our Stanza trained on the large corpus

-## SRL
+## semantic role labelling

+TODO:
-TODO: use Stroll
+* use Stroll

 ## Coref

+TODO:
-TODO: use e2e and/or Stroll
+* use e2e and/or Stroll.
+* find out where in the pipeline this needs to be done.